dell/csm-docs/content/docs/replication/deployment/powerflex.md

 * For `cluster-1` we plan to use storage pool `pool1` and protection domain `domain1`
 * For `cluster-2` we plan to use storage pool `pool1` and protection domain `domain1`

-And this how would our pair of storage classes would look like:
+And this is how our pair of storage classes would look:

 StorageClass to be created in `cluster-1`:
 ```yaml